BlueBrain/nexus/docs/src/main/paradox/docs/fusion/search.md

 search to a range of values available in the column.
 Below the range selector, you can choose to see only "missing values" by checking the missing values check box.

-In order to understand the data better, you can also the minimum, maximum, average and sum of the values in the column.
+In order to understand the data better, you can also use the minimum, maximum, average and sum of the values in the column.
 At the very bottom, you can see a histogram of the values.
 Histogram can be viewed in bar or line graph using a radio button.

 ![Numerical Filters](assets/fusion-search-numerical-filters.png)